 These increased risks remained after excluding men with a previous cancer diagnosis or who received testosterone replacement therapy.

 This is an observational study, and as such, can’t establish cause, and the authors point to some limitations.
 For example, they did not include infertile men who were unable to father children, and who may have a higher risk of prostate cancer than those who managed to become fathers.

 What’s more, with an average age of 45 years at end of follow-up, these results cannot quantify prostate cancer risk over a lifetime.

-However, screening is controversial owing to lack of survival benefit and the harms from overdiagnosis and overtreatment that can follow a positive screening test, they warn.
+However, screening is controversial owing to the lack of survival benefits and the harms from overdiagnosis and overtreatment that can follow a positive screening test, they warn.

 “In the absence of a plausible mechanism of action or proof of causation, justifying screening for prostate cancer in all infertile men is difficult,” they write.
 “However, further research on the possible future complications of male infertility would be welcomed by patients and will help clinicians to counsel all infertile men about their future health.”